 Reading: I used Phonics for Reading and Spelling and paired this with the very first books in the Hooked on Phonics program.
+We also used Alpha Phonics and loved the ease and simplicity of it.
 My friend Sandy used the book, Teach Your Child to Read in 100 Easy Lessons.

 Language Arts: We used the Rod and Staff curriculum, beginning in 2nd grade and going all the way through 10th grade.
 Excellent.

 Spelling: Again, my favorite is Rod and Staff.
 We also used Spelling Power.
-This is a great approach for kinetic learners.
+This is a great approach for kinesthetic learners.

 Math: I use Saxon math and believe it to be a great curriculum.
 It has worked well for my kids.
 When they were in elementary grades, I also used Math It!
 This is so great for learning all the math facts and great little strategic shortcuts!
 As my kids enter high school, they attend a weekly tutorial program for the more advanced math classes like Algebra 2, etc. I have never been a big fan of math (unless you are applying it to couponing, LOL) so it was important to me for my kids to learn math from people who really love it.